ahoys/discaptcha/readme.md

 ## Security

-This bot shares information with the Discord API only.
-The bot may generate log that may contain usernames and ids but the logs are not shared.
-As much as possible is done in-memory and there are no bot specific databases involved.
+- This bot shares (mandatory) information with the official Discord API only.
+- The bot is incapable of reading user messages.
+- The terminal may display usernames or ids.
+This can help you to hunt down troublemakers.

 ## FAQ